AnchoringAI/anchoring-ai/README.md

         python celery_worker.py >> logs/celery_worker_log.txt 2>&1
         ```

-After completing these steps, you should be able to see the app running on localhost:3000.
+After completing these steps, you should be able to see the app running at localhost:3000.

-## Git Development Process